chrber/hbp-performance-test/README.md

 Config
 ---------------

 You should set the hostname at the very least, including the port if not standard http.
-Then set the number ob parallel bunches.
+Then set the number of parallel bunches.
 The bunch size is currently 8, but can also be set.

     const numberOfBunches = 10
     const bunchSize int = 8

 The image path is currently set as follows:

-    const imagePath = "/srv/data/HBP/BigBrain_jpeg.h5"
+    const imagePath = "/srv/data/HBP/template/human/bigbrain_20um/sections/bigbrain.h5"

-The script currently does not allow to use multiple images as the metadata is not yet read automatically.
-The requestParameterDictionary is currently statically defined and just to be used with the standard image "/srv/data/HBP/BigBrain_jpeg.h5".
-If other images' performance shall be measured one has to adopt the requestParameterDictionary accordingly or read json through the metadata URL and pack the returned json into the requestParameterDictionary.
-This is work for the future if needed.
+Metdata for the images is queried automatically.
+One word of caution, getting metadata for some images it did not work, e.g. const imagePath = "/srv/data/HBP/template/rat/waxholm/v2/anno/whs_axial_v2.h5"

+There are several ways to increase the performance related output (const reportDetail = AverageTimeOverBunches) and have debugging enabled (init function).

 Scaling
 ---------------